jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 | bc_nft_token_id             | NFT-E1                |
 | bc_nft_chaincode_name       | eShopDeviceNFT        |

-These variables are set in the ****Variables*** tab of the collection.
-You can change any of the values accordingly with any change you have done during the execution of the labs.
+These variables are set in the ***Variables*** tab of the Postman collection.
+You can change any of the values accordingly with any change you have done during the execution of the previous labs.

 <a name="initFT"/>